-The goal of the Sharon Saves campaign is to help 200 Sharon home owners save energy and money by having a home energy audit done through MassSave, and have 200 home owners sign up to go solar, either with panels on their roofs or through a community solar program.
-The campaign is running until June 30th 2017.
+The goal of the Sharon Saves campaign is to help Sharon home owners save energy and money by having a home energy audit done through MassSave, and help home owners sign up for solar, either with panels on their roofs or through a community solar program.

-To reach our goal, we have directly partnered with two companies:
+To help reach our goal, we have directly partnered with two companies:

 1. Home Energy Assessments with HomeWorks Energy: Reduce your energy consumption through free ‘home energy assessments’ (HEAs).

 A certified energy advisor will come out to assess your home’s energy efficiency.
 The advisor will test your home’s air quality, insulation, and heating efficiency.
 Most homes qualify for free upgrades such as LED light bulbs, low-flow faucet aerators and shower heads, and programmable thermostats.
 The HEA is free to you and is paid for by a monthly charge on all Massachusetts electric bills (so you’ve already paid for it!).